ctorgalson/re_contextlibraries/README.txt

 CONFIGURATION

-1. Visit the RE Slideshow Base administration page at admin/settings/re_slideshowbase and select the library module to be used.
+1. Visit the RE Context Libraries administration page at admin/settings/re_contextlibraries and select the library module to be used.